 This topic describes how to import a DMN XML file from a different Enterprise Architect repository or another DMN compliant tool.
-One of the promises of open standards is the ability to share models between different tools.
-Enterprise Architect often becomes the tool of choice for modeling because of the breadth of features and standards it supports.
-This allows Decision model to be related to Strategy, Requirements, Business Processes, Software Implementation elements and more.
+One of the promises of open standards is the

 More Information

 This section provides useful links to other topics and resources that you might find useful when working with the Decision Model and Notation tool features.